Skip to Content

 Celtic ornament no.3

-The Renaissance was a period in European history marking the transition from the Middle Ages to Modernity and covering the 15th and 16th centuries.
+The Renaissance was a period in European history marking the transition from the Middle Ages to Modernity, spanning the 15th and 16th centuries.

 Owen Jones Grammar of Ornament Renaissance No 6